orbit-online/upkg/README.md

 Errors will always be output and cannot be silenced (use `2>/dev/null` to do that).

+## Available packages

+Check out [PACKAGES.md](PACKAGES.md) for a curated list of available packages.
+You can also use the [`upkg` topic](https://github.com/topics/upkg) to look for other packages on GitHub.

+## Publishing packages

+When hosting a package on GitHub, add the `upkg` topic to make it discoverable via search.
+Additionally you can send a PR that updates [PACKAGES.md](PACKAGES.md) with a link to your package.

 ## Upgrading packages

 You can run `upkg install` to upgrade all packages that have a moving version